-Get paid to write online with this epic directory of 99 travel publications (both online and in-print) that pay travel writers up to $4,000 per article!
+Get paid to write with this epic directory of 99 travel websites (both online and in print).
+They pay travel writers up to $4,000 per article!

-This directory is as up to date as possible and it is separated into two categories: Get Paid To Write Online (Websites) and Get Paid To Write Online (Magazines).
+This directory is as up to date as possible and it is separated into two categories: Websites and Magazines.

 - Pay: $0.50 cents / word (usually around $600 – $700 max per article)